|PDH Online Course Description||PDH Units/

 John C. Huang, Ph.D., PE

 LEED stands for Leadership in Energy and Environmental Design.
 Created and maintained by the United States Green Building Council (USGBC), LEED is a rating system for green buildings.
 It promotes a whole-building approach to sustainability by recognizing performance in five key areas of human and environmental health: sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.
-The rating system is specific to the type of project being worked on, and are broken down into points for each type of credit.
-This webinar provides a brief review of LEED v2.2, v3 and v4.
+The rating system is specific to the type of project being worked on and is broken down into points for each type of credit.
+This webinar provides a brief review of LEED v2.2, v3, and v4.
 It will help you understand the basics of the LEED rating system and gain insight into the essence of sustainable development.